bakie/docs/docker/docs/04_dockerfile/04_build_arguments.md

 ## Using build arguments
 We can use build arguments to paramerterize an image build.
-Note that ARG is only available during the build of a Docker image (RUN etc), not after the image is created and containers are started from it (ENTRYPOINT, CMD)
+Note that ARG is only available during the build of a Docker image (RUN etc), not after the image is created and containers are started from it (ENTRYPOINT, CMD).
+You can achieve this by using environment variables.

 Use the `--build-arg` flag when building an image:
 ```